-If there’s one metric that Facebook marketers cannot ignore, it has to be engagement — which is any type of action your fans (or non-fans) perform on your Facebook page.
+If there’s one metric that Facebook marketers cannot ignore, it has to be engagement — which is any type of action your fans (or non-fans) perform on your Facebook business page.
 Anything from commenting on a post to liking it contributes to the engagement of a page.
 The higher the Facebook engagement, the better your reach.

 The reason why high engagement holds an important place in Facebook marketing is mainly because it helps you reach out to your target audience organically, without spending on paid ads.
 This can obviously help you achieve your business and marketing goals such as driving more traffic, generating quality leads, and increasing sales.